absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 Mode                LastWriteTime         Length Name
 ----                -------------         ------ ----
 -a----         6/8/2017   4:19 PM              0 65536

 ```
-Here we just add a `Recurse` option to get inside of the folders and list all files.

 Password is `65536`

 ## Century 6

-The password for Century6 is the short name of the domain in which this system resides in PLUS the name of the file on the desktop.
+_The password for Century6 is the short name of the domain in which this system resides in PLUS the name of the file on the desktop._

+We can grab environment variables through `env:` and filter the name to only show `USERDOMAIN` which is the shortname, the long name of the domain would be under `USERDNSDOMAIN`

 ```powershell